 Despite Persecution, Women Are Thriving in the Underground Church in Iran

 Iran is not kind to women.
 In fact, it is one of the most oppressive places on earth for females.
-Women are regarded as subhuman and are subjected to the cruelest treatment.
-It is not uncommon to hear stories of girls married off to men that proceed to beat and rape them; women unable to divorce even though they are the victims of domestic violence; girls beaten by their dads for having been raped; women forced into prostitution.
+Women are regarded as subhuman by many in their culture and are often subjected to cruel treatment.
+It is not uncommon to hear stories of girls married off to men that proceed to beat and rape them; women who are unable to divorce their abusive husbands; girls who are beaten by their dads for being raped; women forced into prostitution.
 It is one tragic story after the other.

-So if the culture can be so savage towards a person just because they happen to be the “wrong” sex, imagine the consequences awaiting women caught evangelizing the Christian message?
-The punishment for proselytizing to a Muslim in Iran is prison or execution.
+So if a culture perpetuated by a cruel regime can be so savage towards a person just because they happen to be the “wrong” sex, imagine the consequences awaiting women caught evangelizing the Christian message?
+The punishment for proselytizing a Muslim in Iran is prison or execution.
 For women, rape will most assuredly precede the death penalty.
 The stakes are high, and yet, these are the very same women that have willingly subjected themselves to the risks of spreading the gospel message.
-And they make up more than half of church leadership.
+And they make up more than half of the church leadership.

-Per the video below, women probably make up approximately 55% of the church leadership within the Iranian underground church.
+Per the video below, 55% of the leadership within the Iranian underground church is comprised of women.
 That is a staggering number when you compare it to Western Churches.
 Think about the men-to-women ratio in the leadership of your own local church.
-The difference is stark and yet the Iranian church is considered one of the fastest growing churches in the world.
+The difference is stark and yet the Iranian church is considered one of the fastest-growing churches in the world.

 What Leadership Looks Like in the Underground Church